 Assignment 1.6 Answers

-1. Myths about economics include that it is all mathematics and statistics, that it is only about inflation, interest rates, unemployment and other such things, that people become economists only if they want to make money, that economics isn’t very interesting, and that economics is a lot like business, only less marketable.
+1. Myths about economics include that it is all mathematics and statistics, that it is only about inflation, interest rates, unemployment and other such things, that people become economists only if they want to make money, that economics isn’t very interesting, and that an economics degree is a lot like a business degree, only less marketable.

 2. Economics majors learn many of the skills that employers highly value: quantitative skills, writing skills, and thinking skills.